satabios/sconce/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 The following packages need to be installed to use sconce:

+* Python >= 3.10
-* torch >= 1.1.0
+* torch >= 2.12, < 2.13
 * numpy >= 1.17
 * torchprofile
 * matplotlib
-* snntorch
+* torchvision >= 0.27, < 0.28 for vision experiments
+* torchaudio >= 2.11, < 2.12 for audio experiments
+* transformers >= 5.9, < 6 for Hugging Face experiments
+* snntorch is optional for SNN workflows only: install with ``uv sync --extra snn``

-They are automatically installed if sconce is installed using the pip command.
-Ensure the correct version of torch is installed for your system to enable CUDA compatibility.
+They are automatically installed if sconce is installed using the uv commands below.
+PyTorch publishes CUDA-enabled wheels through the standard Python package index; the current lock resolves PyTorch's CUDA 13 runtime packages on Linux.
+If your driver or deployment target requires a different CUDA runtime, follow PyTorch's install selector for that environment before running experiments.

 ✌️